 You don’t want to get stuck at a client’s house with an empty tank or a broken automobile.
 Keep your car in good condition to stay alert and ready.

 During the coronavirus pandemic, it is unknown when social distancing will be over or when things will return to normal.
-Social distancing, self-quarantine, and stay-at-home orders have altered the routine of home health workers.
+Social distancing, self-quarantine, and stay-at-home orders have altered the routine of home healthcare agencies.
 It can be frightening to leave your home with the fear of contracting or spreading the virus to others.
-Home healthcare workers can stay safe with the Silent Beacon and by following these personal safety tips through the coronavirus pandemic.
+Home healthcare agencies and healthcare workers can stay safe with the Silent Beacon and by following these personal safety tips throughout the coronavirus pandemic.